VienDinhCom/practice-makes-perfect/react-nextjs-with-stripe/README.md

 - ✅ Code quality with ESLint and Prettier
 - ✅ Docker setup for local development

+If you are interested in this project, you can find the up-to-date version in my [ESMate React Next](https://github.com/VienDinhCom/esmate/tree/main/templates/react-next) template.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing